-There are two methods available to connect the emulator to your PC.
+There are three methods available to connect the emulator to your PC.
 One is the EPC (Emulator Parallel Cable) cable in Chapter 1 Figure 3.
-This connects to an LPTx printer port.
+This connects to a LPTx printer port.
 This provides the most portable method of connection and is perfect for laptops.
-The second is a ISA card that installs in your PC.
+The second is an ISA card that installs in your PC.
 No PC interrupts are used or needed by either method.
 The EPC typically uses port 378 (LPT1) and the ISA card uses 200.
 If you have trouble with your ISA card try 210.
-A USB cable will be available 4Q01.
+The third is the USB cable, it connects to the USB connector on the appropriately equipped PC and to the emulator with the standard 25 pin D shell connector.